Canaxs/spring-printing/README.md

 ### Built With

-First of all, you need to install the docker-compose file that I prepared for PostreSQL installation.
+First of all, you need to install the docker-compose file that I prepared for PostreSQL installation.<br/>
----> Open Terminal in the spring-printing directory and run the docker-compose up command
+---> Open Terminal in the spring-printing directory and run the docker-compose up command<br/>
 ---> You can use it when it is ready for connection.
 You can use the Docker desktop application to perform Docker container control.

 ## Getting Started

-Follow these steps to get the Printing project up and running:
+Follow these steps to get the Printing project up and running: <br/>
----> New -> Project From Existing Sources -> src/spring-printing -> Maven -> OK (Intellij Idea)
+---> New -> Project From Existing Sources -> src/spring-printing -> Maven -> OK (Intellij Idea)<br/>
 ---> Maven Clean -> Maven Install